Menu

 Did you know you can cruise the rugged Norwegian coast even in wintertime?

-The great thing about Hurtigruten cruises is the hop-on, hop-off style of travel.
+The great thing about cruises is the hop-on, hop-off style of travel.
 Thanks to that, you can pick which section of the route you want to sail and see.

 Nordic Visitor can tailor tours according to your interests.
 Combine all your favourite aspects to create your ideal itinerary.
 That could be a 1- or 2-night cruise with an overland journey such as the scenic Norway in a Nutshell® railway tour.